WSP 155 — Jumpstart Your Novel

 Instructor(s): Ellen Sussman

-This workshop is for students who are ready to begin writing a novel, or who have already begun but hit a roadblock along the way.
+This course is for students who are ready to begin writing a novel, or who have already begun but hit a roadblock along the way.
 It would also benefit the student who has a fledgling idea for a novel but doesn’t quite know how to develop it.
-In this workshop, we will tackle essential novel-writing questions including: Is our idea for a novel big enough?
+In this course, we will tackle essential novel-writing questions including: Is our idea for a novel big enough?
 Is it interesting enough?
 How much do we need to plan before beginning to write?
 How much plot should we know beforehand?
 What point of view should we use?
 Are the characters well developed?
 Do we know who they are and how they will change?
 And finally, how do we approach the writing itself?
-By the end of the workshop, students will discover how prewriting can help bring novel ideas into focus and prepare them for first-draft writing.
+By the end of the course, students will discover how prewriting can help bring novel ideas into focus and prepare them for first-draft writing.
 They will also learn various ways to structure their time so they can make writing a regular practice in their lives.

 Ellen Sussman, AuthorEllen Sussman is the author of four novels: A Wedding in Provence, The Paradise Guest House, French Lessons, and On a Night Like This.
-She is also the editor of two anthologies, Dirty Words: A Literary Encyclopedia of Sex, and Bad Girls: 26 Writers Misbehave, which was a New York Times Editors’ Choice and a San Francisco Chronicle bestseller.
+She is also the editor of two anthologies, Dirty Words: A Literary Encyclopedia of Sex and Bad Girls: 26 Writers Misbehave, which was a New York Times Editors’ Choice and a San Francisco Chronicle bestseller.
 She has taught at Pepperdine, UCLA, and Rutgers.